MohamadYusuf/WebRx-Site/docs/observable-properties.md

 };
 ```

 You don't have to change the view at all - the same data-bind syntax will keep working.
-The difference is that it's now capable of detecting changes, and when it does, it will update the view automatically.
+The difference is that it's now capable of
+detecting changes, and when it does, it will update the view automatically.

 ## Reading and writing properties

 To read the property's current value, just call the property with no parameters.
-In this example, myViewModel.personName() will return 'Bob', and myViewModel.personAge() will return 123.
+In this example, <code>myViewModel.personName()</code>
+will return 'Bob', and <code>myViewModel.personAge()</code> will return 123.

 To write a new value to the property, call the property and pass the new value as a parameter.
+For example,
-For example, calling myViewModel.personName('Mary') will change the name value to 'Mary'.
+calling <code>myViewModel.personName('Mary')</code> will change the name value to 'Mary'.

-The whole point of observable properties is that they can be observed, i.e., other code can say that it wants to be notified of changes.
+The whole point of observable properties is that they can be observed, i.e., other code can say that it wants to
+be notified of changes.
 That's what many of WebRx's built-in bindings do internally.
-So, when you wrote data-bind="text: personName", the text binding registered itself to be notified when personName changes (assuming it's an observable property, which it is now).
+So, when you wrote
+<code>data-bind="text: personName"</code>, the text binding registered itself to be notified when personName
+changes (assuming it's an observable property, which it is now).

-When you change the name value to 'Mary' by calling myViewModel.personName('Mary'), the text binding will automatically update the text contents of the associated DOM element.
-That's how changes to the view model automatically propagate to the view.
+When you change the name value to 'Mary' by calling <code>myViewModel.personName('Mary')</code>, the text binding
+will automatically update the text contents of the associated DOM element.
+That's how changes to the view model
+automatically propagate to the view.

 ## Observable Properties and Binding Expressions